 The test is an online test written during class time.
 The test will cover material from Class #6-Class #11.

-The questions are essay style and ask you to answer a question informed by class material.
 You will need to be ready to provide examples from class readings and lectures to support a point you are making.